6 Tips to Stay Energized and Focused All Day Long

 - Develop a nighttime routine that allows you to wind down.
 Following a similar routine each evening will signal to your brain that you’re preparing for sleep (not to mention it will help ensure you go to bed at the same time each evening!).
 Engage in calming activities, such as reading, stretching, meditation, relaxation exercises, coloring, or journaling.
 You can check out my personal nightly routine for restorative sleep here.

 - Turn down the thermostat.
-As your body prepares for sleep, your core temperature drops making a room that is 60-70 degrees fahrenheit ideal to induce your body’s natural sleep state.7
+As your body prepares for sleep, your core temperature drops making a room that is 60-70˚F ideal to induce your body’s natural sleep state.7

 - Limit blue light exposure and use amber glasses.
-The light from our phones, computers, tablets, and lightbulbs is what’s called blue light, which is the same type of light that is abundant in natural sunlight.
-What this means is that all of these electronic light sources act as “mini suns” signaling your brain that it’s daytime and reducing the production of melatonin, the hormone your body produces naturally to tell your body and brain to feel sleepy and go to bed.
-That’s why I recommend wearing amber glasses as soon as the un begins to set in order to block the blue waves from electronic devices and lightbulbs.
-These glasses have been a true game changer since I started using them!
+The light from our phones, computers, tablets, and lightbulbs is what’s called blue light.
+It signals your brain that it’s daytime, reducing the production of melatonin, the hormone your body produces to tell your body and brain to feel sleepy and go to bed.
+I recommend wearing amber glasses as soon as the sun begins to set in order to block blue waves.

 Starting your day with a delicious protein smoothie, ditching coffee, eating a nutrient-dense lunch and dinner, choosing the right snacks, and getting a good night’s sleep will help you stay energized and focused all day long.
 Following these tips and living The Myers Way® will enable you to create the energy, health, and happiness you desire in your life.